ros2hp/grmgr/README.md

 ## Why grmgr?

 The first benefit to using **_grmgr_** is reduced coding effort when implementing a **_dop_** for each parallel component in an application.
 However its main benefit may be that it provides the dynamic throttling  capability mentioned at the end of the previous section.
 Adjusting the **_dop_** of each component, up or down, in realtime, while the application is running is now achievable.
-When a scale down event is triggered in some way, the application can be made to respond, over a brief period, and stabilise to lower **_dop_** values enforced by grmgr.
+When a scale down event is triggered in some way, the application can be made to respond, over a brief period, and stabilise to the lower **_dop_** values set and enforced by grmgr.

 The ability for an application to dynamical scale, up or down, would be very useful for a system monitor so it can respond to some system event autonomously.

 **_grmgr_** could also be used to send regular **_dop_** status reports to an "application dashboard" for display purposes or recording in a database for later analysis.

-The power of **_grmgr_** to control an application's data throughput and its resource consumption, is therefore a significant contributor to an application's sociability.
+The ability to control an application's data throughput and its resource consumption, by changing the **_dop_** levels of an application, means **_grmgr_** can make a significant contribution to an application's sociability.

 That is the big picture view of **_grmgr_**.
 In its current guise it cannot respond to external systems such as system monitor or dashboard.
-While it can do dynamic throttling responding to event that would make use of this capability are currently out of scope.
+While it can do dynamic throttling, responding to event that would make use of this capability are currently not implemented.

 ## Coding Examples using grmgr